ingonyama-zk/icicle/icicle/include/icicle/backend/README.md

 ```cpp
   void register_execute_program(const std::string& deviceType, programExecutionImpl);
 ```
-It should have `void` as it return type and its name should be `register_<user-facing-function's-name>` (it can be infered that the user facing function of the example above is `execute_program`).
+It should have `void` as it return type and its name should be `register_<user-facing-function's-name>` (it can be inferred that the user facing function of the example above is `execute_program`).
 Wrong function name here will cause a linking error at compilation time.

 ### Define function signature
 Now the function signature should be defined (the `programExecutionImpl` at the example above).
 It should be the signature of the backend specific functions, and should be defined at the same file as the registration macro.